fsamadi1/ISQA-8600/DataCleaning.md

 2.

 3. Metadata: There are a few sources that we have used as metadata, which are the data dictionary, presenation slides as well as notes from lecture.
-The data dictionary
+The data to decisions presentation was useful to interpret into the project due to its helpful information about the background of Heartland Family Services.
+The HFS Program Summaries presentation slides have also been useful to understand more about the individual programs.
+The data dictionary was another great resource to better understand some aspects of the data.

+4. I have encountered missing values with the columns Program_name and duration.